dinar-davis/azure-active-directory-Lab/README.md

 ### 2.2 Pick a Random User Account
 - Select a user account that you created previously.

-### 2.3 Attempt to Log in 10 Times with a Bad Password
-- Try logging into the selected user account on **DC-1** 10 times with an incorrect password.
-  - After several failed attempts, you will notice that the account will be locked out after the specified threshold.

----

 ## 3. Configure Group Policy to Lock Out Accounts After 5 Attempts

 ### 3.1 How to Configure Account Lockout Threshold in Group Policy